 The energyAware Drivers will typically use emlib where that makes sense (See figure 1).
 If functionality is missing from emlib, then adding that functionality in emlib falls within the scope of this project.

-Figur 1 Interaction between different components
+Figur 1 Software Architecture

 Scope of the project